wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 I heard about [LawnMowingOnline.com](https://lawnmowingonline.com) from some neighbors' posts on NextDoor.
 Upon visiting the website, I immediately valued:

+- "$19 Lawn Mowing"
 - No app to download
-- Low cost marketed first and foremost on their website ("$19 Lawn Mowing")
 - Straightforward instructions

-It looks like a standard Rails project, has no single-page app, and is as bare-bones as the service price.
+It looks like a standard [Rails](http://rubyonrails.org/) project, has no single-page app, and is as bare-bones as the service price.
 But I don't care--my needs are being met, and it even has a nice mobile-friendly intuitive design.

 In short, my workflow went from: